theshorttamperedclavier/theshorttamperedclavier.github.io/_drafts/2017-09-23-thoughts-classical-music.md

 close 2017-09-17T17:12:00Z

 "Base framework" above refers to the general structure of an HCM performance.
-There are set rules for a *rāga*, concerning which notes can be used and in what contexts, but these can be bent by skilled performers as long as the changes sound nice and do not stray too far from the original or for too long.
+There are set rules for a *rāga* (the rough equivalent of a *scale* in WCM), concerning which notes can be used and in what contexts, but these can be bent by skilled performers as long as the changes sound nice and do not stray too far from the original or for too long.
 Further, there is a set flow to a performance: first a slow-paced, elaborate *khyāl* with a focus on developing the mood of the *raga*, followed by a moderate-paced composition (often the same *khyāl* but more peppily) with more playful variations on tempo, then a fast-paced piece or two for *tāna*s and any unconventional ideas the performer has, and finally, in modern times, semi-classical or light music, like devotionals.

-WCM has a different sort of "base framework" in the rules/conventions of how fugues, canons, concertos, rondos, sonatas, etc. are structured; how chord progressions in a given key are used; [how themes are developed][2] with techniques of rhythm, counterpoint, and sequences; and so on.
+WCM has a different sort of "base framework".
+Western pieces of music are generally much more free to change keys in the middle.
+This is something that isn't too common in HCM (performers generally don't change *rāga*s in the middle of a piece).
+The framework, in WCM, comes from the *[form][19]* of music: the way the music is structured.
+Sonatas, fugues, polonaises, mazurkas are all different forms of music, and differ primarily in the kind of melody, the meter and the way ideas are developed as the piece progresses.
+It is interesting to note that over time these forms have become more relaxed, and composers started straying away from forms more.
+For example, if one listens to the Beethoven piano sonatas in chronological order, one can make out that while the first movements of most of his early sonatas stuck close to the [Sonata-allegro][20] form, his later sonatas were much more free-form.

 open 2017-09-17T21:10:00Z